obot-platform/obot/docs/docs/04-tutorials/04-webhook-workflows.md

 You will get a subscription created pop up, copy the secret so we can verify payloads.

-### Create the webhook receiver in Otto8
+### Create the webhook receiver in Acorn

-Go to the Otto8 Admin UI, click on the `Webhooks` tab, and click `Create Webhook`.
+Go to the Acorn Admin UI, click on the `Webhooks` tab, and click `Create Webhook`.

 Name the webhook `pd-hook`, and use the secret you copied from PagerDuty.